pallets/flask/docs/quickstart.rst

 Note the ``404`` after the :func:`~flask.render_template` call.
 This tells Flask that the status code of that page should be 404 which means not found.
-By default 200 is assumed which translats to: all went well.
+By default 200 is assumed which translates to: all went well.

 .. _sessions: